anttijuu/CourseDeadlineCounter/README.markdown

 To delete a deadline, select the line and swipe to the left (confirmation will be asked before deletion):

 ![Edit course swiping](images/delete-deadline-swipe.png)

+## Planned Features

+- [ ] Observing the folder where the course files are, in case user copies new files there from elsewhere, or edits a course file.
+The course list can then be updated.
+- [ ] Alerting from approaching deadlines.
+- [ ] Share button to send the course.json file to someone.
+- [ ] Selecting the deadline symbol from a list of (limited) options.